-Theorem \ref{introth:integraltate} implies in particular that products of Jacobians of smooth projective curves over $k$ satisfy the integral Tate conjecture for one-cycles over $k$.
-Moreover, for an abelian variety $A_K$ over a number field $K \subset \CC$, the integral Hodge conjecture for one-cycles on $A_\CC$ is equivalent to the integral Tate conjecture for one-cycles on $A_{\bar K}$ (Corollary \ref{hodgetatecomparison}), which in turn implies the integral Tate conjecture for one-cycles on the geometric special fiber $A_{\overline{k}(\mf p)}$ of the N\'eron model of $A_K$ over $\OO_K$ for any prime $\mf p \subset \OO_K$ at which $A_K$ has good reduction (Corollary \ref{cor:specialization}).
+Theorem \ref{introth:integraltate} implies that products of Jacobians of smooth projective curves over $k$ satisfy the integral Tate conjecture for one-cycles over $k$.
+Moreover, for a principally polarized abelian variety $A_K$ over a number field $K \subset \CC$, the integral Hodge conjecture for one-cycles on $A_\CC$ is equivalent to the integral Tate conjecture for one-cycles on $A_{\bar K}$ (Corollary \ref{hodgetatecomparison}), which in turn implies the integral Tate conjecture for one-cycles on the geometric special fiber $A_{\overline{k(\mf p})}$ of its N\'eron model of $A/\OO_K$ for any prime $\mf p \subset \OO_K$ at which $A_K$ has good reduction (Corollary \ref{cor:specialization}).

 Finally, Theorem \ref{introth:density} has an analogue in positive characteristic.
 The definition for a smooth projective variety over the algebraic closure $k$ of a finitely generated field to satisfy the \textit{integral Tate conjecture for one-cycles over $k$} is analogous to the definition above (see e.g.\ \cite{charlespirutka}). \begin{theorem} Let $k$ be the algebraic closure of a finitely generated field of characteristic $p>0$.
 Let $\msf A_{g}$ be the coarse moduli space over $k$ of principally polarized abelian varieties of dimension $g$ over $k$.
 The subset of $\msf A_{g}(k)$ of isomorphism classes of principally polarized abelian varieties over $k$ that satisfy the integral Tate conjecture for one-cycles over $ k$ is Zariski dense in $\msf A_{g}$. \end{theorem}